robot-o/dotfiles/README.md

-# robot-o's dotfiles(wip)
+# robot-o's dotfiles

-documentation coming soon™
+now with 23,42% more nixos!